Updated: May 29, 2025

 If you’re searching for more affordable areas in Portugal, cities like Porto are great places to look for an investment property or your dream home.
 Around every street corner in Porto, you’ll come across enchanting cobblestone streets, brightly colored buildings, and traditional culinary gems.
 For nature seekers, you’ll find that the city is located near the coastline and the Douro River, which flows through the middle of Porto.

 There are plenty of parks, gardens, and green spaces in and around the city, making Porto an ideal destination for owning a luxury property.
-Fast becoming the ‘it’ destination to own Portugal homes, Porto’s real estate prices are more affordable than in Lisbon, with strong market demand.
+Fast becoming the ‘it’ destination to find Portugal homes for sale, Porto’s real estate prices are more affordable than in Lisbon, with strong market demand and growth.

-Another advantage of owning a property in Porto and Lisbon – plus Faro in the Algarve – is that they each offer access to an international airport.
+Another advantage of having a property in Porto and Lisbon – plus Faro in the Algarve – is that they each have an international airport.
 This is particularly handy if you’re a keen traveler and want to visit nearby destinations easily.
 For nature lovers, you’ll also have the Douro Valley on your doorstep, home to some of the best vineyards in the world.

 The Alentejo, the rural escape